Models of random subtrees of a graph: Survey of models of random subtrees of a graph

-Under $\ell_k^\downarrow$, the bigger the label, the smaller its timestamp is and therefore the older the edge.\\ Now, in the spanning tree case the chain ``erase the oldest chain'' and $k\mapsto (\LET(Y_i, i\leq k),\ell_k^{\downarrow})$ (from $k$ large enough) can be identified under their stationary regime (this can be seen more easily by the time reversal argument that follows).\\ \bls \textbf{Time reversal application to obtain {\sf Pioneer} from $\LET$ + labels: } The combinatorial property \eref{eq:qsdqs} allows to see that if $X$ is a $M$ Markov chain and $Y$ a $\ra{M}$ Markov chain under their common stationary distribution $\rho$
+Under $\ell_k^\downarrow$, the bigger the label, the smaller its timestamp is and therefore the older the edge.\\ Now, in the spanning tree case the chain ``erase the oldest chain'' and $k\mapsto (\LET(Y_i, i\leq k),\ell_k^{\downarrow})$ (from $k$ large enough) can be identified under their stationary regime (this can be seen more easily by the time-reversal argument that follows).\\ \bls \textbf{time-reversal application to obtain {\sf pioneer} from $\LET$ + labels: } The combinatorial property \eref{eq:qsdqs} allows one to see that if $X$ is a $M$ Markov chain and $Y$ a $\ra{M}$ Markov chain under their common stationary distribution $\rho$